Pelvic organ prolapse

 Pelvic organ prolapse (POP) occurs when the pelvic floor muscles and connective tissue weaken or tear.
 This causes the pelvic organs to fall down into the vagina, similar to a hernia.
 Women may feel or see tissue coming out of the opening of their vagina as this progresses.

-Screenshot 76 - Pelvic Organ Prolapse 1
+Screenshot 76 - Pelvic organ prolapse 1

 About POP